How to clean leather boots with saddle soap

 So how do you get them clean and refreshed?
 Saddle soap.

-In this guide, I’ll show you exactly how to use saddle soap on leather, plus the tools you’ll need, and how to condition the leather so it doesn’t crack.
+In this guide, I’ll show you exactly how to use saddle soap on boots, plus the tools you’ll need, and how to condition the leather so it doesn’t crack.

 What You’ll Need to Use Saddle Soap